Security operations#

 - Business continuity plan summary.

-Much of this material is organization-specific — self-hosted deployments have a different threat surface than SaaS, and enterprise support tiers differ.
-We prefer to discuss specifics with context on your environment and requirements rather than publish a one-size-fits-all answer that won't match your actual evaluation.
+Much of this material is organization-specific — a hardened on-premises install and a cloud-hosted one have different threat surfaces, and support tiers differ.
+We prefer to discuss specifics with context on your environment rather than publish a one-size-fits-all answer that will not match your actual deployment.

 How to request specifics#